MonMed/django_api/README.md

-Created an APi isung Django, rest api framework and tested it using postman
+Created an APi using Django, rest api framework and tested it using postman

 Reference: John_Elder@codemy